Carrie Brownstein: Accolades

-Writing career
+Writing

-Brownstein began a career as a writer before Sleater-Kinney broke up.
+Brownstein began a writing career before Sleater-Kinney broke up.
 She interviewed Eddie Vedder, Mary Lynn Rajskub, Karen O, and Cheryl Hines for The Believer magazine.
 Brownstein has also written a couple of music-related video game reviews for Slate.

-From November 2007 to May 2010, Brownstein wrote a blog for NPR Music called "Monitor Mix"; she returned for a final blog post in October, thanking her blog readers and declaring the blog "officially conclude[d]."
+From November 2007 to May 2010, Brownstein wrote a weblog for NPR Music called "Monitor Mix"; she returned for a final post in October, thanking her readers and declaring the weblog "officially conclude[d]".

 In March 2009, Brownstein was contracted to write a book to "describe the dramatically changing dynamic between music fan and performer, from the birth of the iPod and the death of the record store to the emergence of the 'you be the star' culture of American Idol and the ensuing dilution of rock mystique"; The book, called The Sound of Where You Are, was planned to be published by Ecco/HarperCollins.
-In an April 2012 interview on Marc Maron's WTF podcast, Brownstein said she was no longer working on the book.
+In an April 2012 interview on Marc Maron's WTF podcast, she said she was no longer working on the book.

 Brownstein's memoir, Hunger Makes Me a Modern Girl, was released on October 27, 2015.
 The book was published by Riverhead Books, an imprint of Penguin Books USA.

 In 2020, Ann Wilson, lead singer of hard rock band Heart, announced in an interview that Brownstein was writing the script for a Heart biographical film.